polendri/blog.ijj.li/content/posts/secure_services_with_podman_part_1.md

   on a fresh system.
 - **Secure**: It should follow every security best practice it possibly can.

-I've settled on three tools for building this infrastructure, [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), and [Podman](https://podman.io/).
+I've settled on three tools for building this infrastructure: [Terraform](https://www.terraform.io/), [Ansible](https://www.ansible.com/), and [Podman](https://podman.io/).

 ## Managing cloud infrastructure with Terraform